mathav95raj/Link_crawler/README.md

 # Link_crawler (ongoing)
-bs_and_requests is a simple unthreaded basic crawler different from rest of the project. works good enough but does not attempt to save the links. error in creating threads. should inspect
+bs_and_requests.py is a simple single spider, a basic crawler.
+It just displays the links and does not attempt to queue and crawl the links. rest of the files are the multi threaded spider crawler that stores links in two text files "queued.txt" and "crawled.txt" but there seems to be a problem with the implementation of multi threading, should investigate